ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/extra/python_integrations/README.md

 pyodide and webassembly have good FFIs as they are.
 However, the default needed to be accounted for.
 For example, python's linux binary interpreter would be able to, if manually corrected for pydll, cdll, and windll, You'd have a proper DSL that is OS agnostic but not python agnostic.
+Or at the least, a CPU agnostic python setup...
 ```